T

 How to Take Care of a Toy Fox Terrier

 Get ready to accommodate your toy fox terrier’s huge personality.
 It will be a challenge from time to time.
-While this pooch is a great watchdog and loyal to an almost fiery intensity, avoid encouraging his protective nature as it can turn into guarded behavior and trust issues.
+While this pooch is a great watchdog and loyal to an almost fiery intensity, avoid encouraging his protective nature, as it can turn into guarded behavior and trust issues.

-Make sure this dog gets tons of exercise as it’s a lot more energetic than its size indicates.
+Make sure this dog gets tons of exercise, as it’s a lot more energetic than its size indicates.
 Take your toy fox terrier out for walks or with you on jogs, as this dog is an agile competitor and will give you a run for your money on hikes.

 If you plan to have another animal, learn how to introduce new pets to your dog.
 Toy fox terriers love to chase smaller creatures, though are not afraid of bigger ones.
-You’ll need firm recall commands or to keep them leased to control temptation.
+You’ll need firm recall commands or to keep them leashed to control temptation.

 Toy Fox Terrier running through a grass field

-Make sure your toy fox terrier gets tons of exercise as it’s a lot more energetic than its size indicates.
+Make sure your toy fox terrier gets tons of exercise, as it’s a lot more energetic than its size indicates.

-The Best Dog Food for Toy Fox Terriers
+The Best Dog Food

 The diet should be appropriate for a dog’s age.
 There are diets for puppies, adults, and seniors.
 Food can be high-quality, commercially manufactured dog food or a vet-approved home meal.
-There is human food that’s safe for your toy fox but let your vet advise you.
+There is human food that’s safe for your toy fox, but let your vet advise you.

-Treats will be an important training aid but avoid relying on them.
+Treats will be an important training aid, but avoid relying on them.
 And make sure your dog always has access to fresh, clean water.

 Maintenance and Grooming